-Last year was a very successful year for us.
-Our team of volunteers distributed Qurbani meat to a record of over 150,000 people in some of the world’s poorest regions.
-In Palestine.
-We distributed fresh and canned meat, door to door, to the people of Gaza.
+Last year our team of volunteers distributed Qurbani meat to more than 170,000 people in some of the world’s poorest regions.

 Get Involved with Qurbani This Year